 What Is Frozen Shoulder?

 Frozen shoulder, or adhesive capsulitis, is a condition that causes severe restriction of motion and pain in the shoulder joint.
-When a patient develops a frozen shoulder the capsule surrounding the joint contracts and bands of scar tissue are formed within the joint.
+When a patient develops this debilitating ailment the capsule surrounding the joint contracts and bands of scar tissue are formed within the joint.
 This causes the shoulder to become very stiff and movement to become painful.

 What Causes Frozen Shoulder Syndrome?